 When it comes to reporting straight news, USA Today always uses proper sources such as Associated Press, Slate, New York Times, Politifact, The Hill, and ABC News.
 Further, straight news reporting is written with minimally loaded words and tends to cover both sides of issues.

-A 2014 Pew Research Survey found that 41% of USA Today’s audience is consistently or mostly liberal, 32% Mixed and 27% consistently or mostly conservative.
-This indicates that they are preferred by a more liberal audience prefers them.
+A 2014 Pew Research Survey found that 41% of USA Today’s audience is consistently or mostly liberal, 32% Mixed, and 27% consistently or mostly conservative.
+This indicates that a more liberal audience prefers them.
 Further, a Reuters institute survey found that 43% of respondents trust their news coverage and 31% do not, ranking them #9 in trust of the major USA news providers.